remoteblue/HelloVisionPro/readme.md

 a, user gives a word.
 The word triggers the [shape-E](https://github.com/openai/shap-e) , which is a text-conditioned model.
 This produces a .obj file - a standard 3D model format b, scale: the app utilizes "Spellbook" and GPT-4 promping engineering to estimate the objs' hight and dimension.
 c. using [3D Viewer](https://3dviewer.net/#model=https://raw.githubusercontent.com/IFCjs/test-ifc-files/main/Others/haus.ifc) to convert .obj file into 3D model which the user could interact with.

 ## A route of NeRF

+## A route of Gaussian Splatter
+The article [MetalSplatter for VisionPro](https://radiancefields.com/metalsplatter-for-apple-vision-pro/) documents an app available for VisionPro.
+It is worth noting that essentially 3DGS is a rasterization.
+If thinking about it carefully, looking at VisionPro is to look at two LED display with lots of pixle on it.

 # Research
 1. The basic of VisionOS https://developer.apple.com/documentation/visionos